Stink bugs: A practical guide for exporters and shippers

 What are the treatment options?

 WW Solutions has invested in treatment facilities at Zeebrugge, and Baltimore for US-Oceania trade, and encourages cargo owners to explore the options available at these ports.
 Treatment technologies include heat treatment of cargo and fumigation using sulfuryl fluoride.
-The Australian Department of Agriculture has set minimum standards for these treatments that must be adhered to.
+The Australian Department of Agriculture, Water and Environment has set minimum standards for these treatments that must be adhered to.

 Are the regulations likely to change?

 What can I do to help prevent stink bugs in Oceania?

 All exporters of products to Oceania, importers, treatment and logistics providers need to work together to combat the threat of stink bugs.
-Exporters should take the opportunity to not only engage with WW Ocean, but also the Australian Department of Agriculture and New Zealand MPI on their bio-security regulations.
+Exporters should take the opportunity to not only engage with WW Ocean, but also the Australian Department of Agriculture, Water and Environment and New Zealand MPI on their biosecurity regulations.

-“We need the industry to continue to advocate for effective regulations which target the threat at all origins and provide multiple options to mitigate it, including onshore treatment for RoRo in Australia and New Zealand,” says Alex Conjour.
+“We need the industry to continue to advocate for effective regulations which target the threat at all origins and provide multiple options to mitigate it,” says Alex Conjour.
 “This BMSB challenge is not simply an administrative task which needs to be checked off.
 The threat is real, with dramatic environmental and financial consequences for shippers and carriers if live bugs are discovered on your cargo in Australia and New Zealand.”